OpenSwitchNOS/openswitch-ops/docs/pluggable_modules_user_guide.md

 Refer to switch manufacturer documentation to determine available receptacle types and supported module variants.
  1. Insert the modules in the receptacles, and attach cables between modules in switch and modules in server, switch, or other network devices.
- 1. Configure interfaces for operation as described in [Interfaces](https://openswitch.net/docs/interface_user_guide.html).
+ 1. Configure interfaces for operation as described in [Interface User Guide](https://www.openswitch.net/documents/user/interface_user_guide).

 ###Configuring split interfaces
 Note: For QSFP modules that split a connector into multiple separate interfaces, additional configuration is required.
 There is no industry standard defined for detecting split QSFP modules, so you must configure the interface to identify the QSFP as split.
-See the [split](https://openswitch.net/docs/cli_feature_name.html#cli_command_anchor) CLI interface command.
+See the [split](https://www.openswitch.net/documents/user/interface_cli#intfsplit) CLI interface command.

 1. Enter configuration mode.
 ```bash